ManuelePasini/slides-markdown/slides/graph_llm.md

     - <b> GNN-based methods</b>: graph encoder models (i.e., GNN) to ego-graph associated with nodes into token representations which are concatenated with the text information
 - <b> Graph-Empowered LLMs </b>:  modify the architecture of Transformersb to encode text and graph structure simultaneously.
 - <b> Graph-AwareLLM finetuning methods </b>:adopt vanilla language mode and finetune them with structure signals on the graph. **tons of methods on this**

 :::: {.columns}
 ::: {.column width="30%"}

-##### **Takeouts**:
+-  **Takeouts**:
-- <b> Graph as Code Sequence </b>: Graphs as sequence methods are mainly rule-based or GNN-based.
-Promising way is to obtain a structure-aware sequence e.g., adopt codes (that can capture structures, e.g., graph XML or JSON) for graphs and utilize code LLMs
+    - <b> Graph as Code Sequence </b>: GraphsASequence methods are rule-or GNN-based.
+Promising way is to obtain a structure-aware sequence that can capture structures (e.g., graph XML or JSON) and utilize code LLMs
     - <b> More powerful Graph-Empowered LLms</b>

 :::
 ::: {.column width="70%"}